 March 30, 2023

 Consumer demand for sustainability is rising.
 Environmentally sustainable innovations are needed in material sourcing, manufacturing procedures, and basic chemistry to improve recyclability and safety and reduce cost and dependence on carbon materials in the consumer goods industries.
-The Berkshire Innovation Center presents a panel of experts helping to lead the charge to innovation-driven consumer goods.
-Join us to hear from our experts leading a fundamental paradigm shift in fashion and consumer goods, replacing waste and pollution with innovation, growth, and transition to net-zero emissions.
+The Berkshire Innovation Center presented a panel of experts helping to lead the charge to innovation-driven consumer goods.
+Attendees heard from our experts leading a fundamental paradigm shift in fashion and consumer goods, replacing waste and pollution with innovation, growth, and transition to net-zero emissions.

 - 5:00 – 5:40 Networking

 - 5:45 – 7:00 Presentation and Panel Discussion